katzwebservices/dsidxpress/readme.txt

 === dsIDXpress ===
-Contributors: amattie, jmabe
+Contributors: Diverse Solutions
 Tags: mls, idx, rets, housing, real estate
 Requires at least: 2.8
 Tested up to: 2.9.1
-Stable tag: 1.0-beta19
+Stable tag: 1.0

 This plugin allows WordPress to embed live real estate data from an MLS directly into a blog.
 You MUST have a dsIDXpress account to use this plugin.